Connecting student leaders to technology acceleration opportunities.

 To apply to join the Student Leaders Conference, please submit information about your current or proposed Student Group along with your role in the group and willingness to present during a poster session and/or the student presentation session.
 Participation is welcome from student leaders in any science, technology, and business domain.

-Due: February 15, 2019
+Due: March 8, 2019